 Staffing shortages.
 Because the restaurant boom has happened so quickly and suddenly, Frederick says that there is a “strain on the market” for finding back-of-the-house staff.
 “It’s getting better, but it’s still tight.”

 Produce limitations.
-For restaurants like Corner Table prioritizing locally-sourced produce, Rancone says the pickings are pretty slim for large parts of the year.
+For restaurants like those in the Twist Davis Group, prioritizing locally-sourced produce, Rancone says the pickings are pretty slim for large parts of the year.
 And the few months when the produce is at its best fall during the summer, “when it’s hardest to get people in the restaurant,” he says.

 Tips for success

 Go bold.
 Minneapolis diners, according to Frederick, err on the progressive and adventurous side—so restaurants need not worry about modifying their flavors to have more mainstream appeal.
 “Minneapolis used to be meat and potatoes,” he says.
 “But now you have chefs here that have worked in New York and Los Angeles and St. Louis and come from all these different backgrounds.
 People like the freedom to choose between different concepts.”

 Go casual.
 Frederick says the fine-dining scene has died down significantly, and now most new spots that open focus on high-quality fare in a casual setting, targeting a more value-conscious diner.
 “They still want good service, but white linens and candles are a thing of the past,” he says.

 Avoid the showy décor.
 “I would put an emphasis on the quality of the product more than the flash of the design.
 I think that Midwesterners don’t suffer fools that well—they don’t buy into the flash as much as they buy into the substance,” Rancone says.